 - Sweater or cardigan

 - Accessories such as a tie, pocket square and a watch

-Business casual is not meant to be a casual look.
+Business casual and smart casual are often confused with each other.
+Unlike the latter, business casual is not meant to be a casual look.
 It’s a look meant for business purposes.
 You can’t just wear the same casual wear that you wear to your neighbor’s barbecue or your favorite bar, such as flip flops or baggy casual pants, no matter how you dress them up.